Article reproduced from Mens Fitness: Finding the best personal trainer for you can be the difference between hitting your goals and feeling stuck.

 After defining your goals, the next step is ensuring your trainer has the right combination of knowledge and real-world experience.
 While formal qualifications are important, they are only part of the picture.

 A PT certification is the bare minimum to be legally insured, and university degrees, while providing a solid understanding of exercise science and statistics, are often too theoretical.
-What really matters is whether the trainer can apply that knowledge in practice, communicate it clearly, and adapt it to the environment you’re training in – whether that’s a busy commercial gym, a home setup, or a film set with limited equipment.
+What really matters is whether the trainer can apply that knowledge in practice, communicate it clearly, and adapt it to the environment you’re training in – whether that’s a busy commercial gym, a home setup, or a location with limited equipment.

 A program designed in a sports science lab won’t work if it can’t be executed safely and effectively in the environment you will be training in